PERTS/docs/r_best_practices.md

 The following operations make code non-pure and should be **avoided** in the bulk of code:

 * Setting global `options()`
+* Accessing or writing to objects outside a function
 * Writing or reading from the file system
 * Unix commands e.g. with `system()`
 * Network traffic: